Conzar/ckan-puppet/README.md

 ### `plugins`
 Contains the ckan plugins to be used by the installation.

+DO NOT set extension plugins here as this has changed as of patch 1.0.12.
+All plugins for extensions are now handled in the ext modules.
+It will also take 2 puppet runs for a new extension to be realized (ie installed and operational).

-Note,the following plugins have only been tested.
+Note,the following plugins have been tested.

  * stats
  * text_preview recline_preview